alfo1995/ADM-HW4/README.md

 				If I calculated before then compare weigths with reacing nodes with that nodes If I did not calculate update weigth into that node with sum of dict[sourceNode][unvisitedNode] + G[unvisitedNode][node]['weight']

+In order to run this shortest path algorithm run this code:

+shortPath = module.shorthestPath(G,93126,93126)

 We know that: